Sermon on Matthew 14:13-21 | Super-Size Your Faith

 Understand your inadequacies.

-I would like to see you make a list of things that make you feel inadequate.
+Make a list of things that make you feel inadequate.
 Is it teaching Bible class?
 Is it speaking to someone after a loved one has passed away?
 Is it praying in public?
 Is it teaching a neighbor the Gospel?

 I fully understand that we have different talents—e.g., the Parable of the Talents (Matt 25:14-30)—however, do we always feel adequate for the tasks for which we are talented?
 Moses didn’t feel adequate to lead the children of Israel out of Egyptian bondage.
 Jeremiah told the Lord that because he was a youth that there was absolutely no way for him to be a prophet.